 Human embryos fertilized in an IVF lab (or even developing naturally in the body) usually reach Blastocyst stage by Day 5 after fertilization.
 Blastocyst stage is reached when the embryo has developed to the point of having 2 different cell components and a fluid cavity.
 As development of Blastocysts progresses, cells in the 2 components divide and the fluid cavity enlarges, and eventually the Blastoscyst will “hatch” out of its shell.
 Blastocyst is the stage just prior to “hatching” within the uterus, attaching to the uterus wall, and becoming a fetus.

-Blastocyst transfer with IVF can give high pregnancy success rates with very low risk of triplets.
+Blastocyst transfer can have high pregnancy success rates with very low risk of multiple births.
 Many IVF doctors will do embryo transfer only once the embryo reaches Blastocyst stage, although some others prefer to transfer sooner and let the embryo reach Blastocyst stage within the uterus.